-Water Damage Do’s & Don’ts
+Water Damage Dos & Don’ts

 If you encounter water damage in your home, we recommend calling the water damage restoration experts at ServiceMaster of Seattle to assess the situation and provide a plan that meets your needs and budget.
 At ServiceMaster of Seattle, we’re available 24 hours a day, 7 days a week, 365 days a year.
-While you wait for the professionals to arrive, we’ve created this list of do’s and don’ts to keep you and your family safe while minimizing damage.
+While you wait for our water damage professionals to arrive, we’ve created this list of do’s and don’ts to keep you and your family safe while minimizing damage.

 - Stay out of rooms where the ceiling is sagging.